 Less packed than the Goggle, the Barker Bar is another prime spot for apres-ski, especially for locals, who really don’t want anyone else to know about it.

-The pretty dining room, with its red walls, New York City memorabilia and fireplace, is a cozy setting for classic Italian-American food.
-At the martini bar, order a classic made with Maine’s Twenty 2 vodka or one of the 19 other variations.
+In a romantic 1848 house facing the green, the pretty dining room, with its red walls, New York City memorabilia and fireplace, offers a cozy setting for classic Italian-American food.
+At the martini bar, order a classic made with Maine’s Twenty 2 vodka or one of the 10 other variations.

-Pok Sun and her son, Scott, the restaurant’s chef, have offer authentic Korean and Japanese food in an unlikely place — a Western Maine ski town.
+Pok Sun and her son, Scott, the restaurant’s chef, serve up authentic Korean and Japanese food in an unlikely place — a Western Maine ski town.
 If you’re craving sushi or bibimbap and hot sake after a long day of skiing, head here.
 There is also a Cho Sun noodle and sushi outpost at the South Ridge Lodge on the mountain.

 In the basement of this pet-friendly inn, the pub is relaxed, friendly and inexpensive, a favorite of locals and Sunday River regulars.